ADVENT TOKEN LAUNCHES AS HOLLYWOOD’S FIRST ENTERTAINMENT SECURITY TOKEN

 Investors Can Now Have an Opportunity to Participate in Potential Profits of New Blockbuster Movies, Television Shows, Video Games and More

 “We all grew up with icons like Stan Lee.
 Can you imagine profiting from the characters he created?
-Advent Token allows you to join in the potential profits of Hollywood productions,” said Lee Baker, CEO of Advent Entertainment.
+Advent Token to allows you to join in the potential profits of Hollywood productions,” said Lee Baker, CEO of Advent Entertainment.
 “But our goal is so much more than potential future profits.
-Through next-generation technology we aim to create a worldwide community that immerses creators and fans into film, television, music, and games using augmented reality, virtual reality, cryptocurrencies, digital securities, NFTs, the metaverse and web 3.
+Through next-generation technology we aim create a worldwide community which immerses creators and fans into film, television, music, and games using augmented reality, virtual reality, cryptocurrencies, digital securities, NFTs, the metaverse and web 3.
 Join in production and creation.
 Bridge the gap between the digital world and the real world.
-See superheroes, speed-of-light jets, intelligent robots, and World War II fighter planes in the lobbies of theaters, at shopping malls, in restaurants, and in your homes.
+See superheroes, speed of light jets, intelligent robots, and World War II fighter planes in the lobbies of theaters, at shopping malls, in restaurants and in your homes.
 Experience the movie and so much more.”

 "We are very excited to offer the Advent Entertainment security token on INX ONE.
 They deliver to investors around the world an opportunity to invest in the entertainment sector on the ground floor,” said Shy Datika, CEO of INX.
 “Advent is led by an extremely talented team with a solid track record of success, with some incredible names assigned to the issuance.
 Democratizing alternative investment opportunities is what INX does best and we look forward to the opening of the raise."